Hardware with Arduino & JavaScript

 [00:07:16]

-Because it's effectively sending it a digital right for on and off over and over and over again.
+Because it's effectively sending it a digital write for on and off over and over and over again.
 But you theoretically, if you were trying to figure stuff out, you can pass it into the REPL and see a bunch of information about that particular LED's code and the methods available for it as well.

 [00:07:32]